rjseymour66/rjseymour66.github.io/content/networking/book/security.md

 | 16  | Application software security                          | Manage security across the lifecycle of developed and acquired software.                   |
 | 17  | Incident response management                           | Maintain documented plans, roles, and procedures for responding to incidents.              |
 | 18  | Penetration testing                                    | Test defenses by exploiting weaknesses before attackers do.                                |

+### Benchmarks

+A CIS Benchmark is a hardening guide for a specific product — Ubuntu, RHEL, Windows Server, Kubernetes, or a network device.
+Each guide lists every configuration setting you should check, the recommended value, and the rationale.
+Benchmarks are organized by IG level so you can work through IG1 items first and add IG2 and IG3 settings as your program matures.

+To use a benchmark:

+1. Download the PDF for your OS or platform from [cisecurity.org/cis-benchmarks](https://www.cisecurity.org/cis-benchmarks).
+2. Work through each recommendation, noting current state and required changes.
+3. Automate assessment with CIS-CAT Pro (commercial) or open-source tools such as `oscap` from the OpenSCAP project.

 ### Hardware inventory